fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

 The first person who believed in the Prophet Muhammad was Khadijah.
-After the prophet sww came home and asked to cover him, he told what happened to Khadijah.
+After the prophet  ﷺ    came home and asked to cover him, he told what happened to Khadijah.
 She believed that he saw the truth and said that Allah would not let you down.

- ibn Masood was the first to recite the Quran besides the prophet SWW. abu Jahl, Abu Sufyan listened to recitation secretly in the morning near the house of the prophet SWW. the most famous poet of Quraish (Bani Maghzum) was Al Walid al Mughira. his vice wa abu Jahl.
+ ibn Masood was the first to recite the Quran besides the prophet  ﷺ   . abu Jahl, Abu Sufyan listened to recitation secretly in the morning near the house of the prophet  ﷺ   . the most famous poet of Quraish (Bani Maghzum) was Al Walid al Mughira. his vice wa abu Jahl.
 Al Walid heard the recitation and was mesmerized but Abu Jahl said that there will be no respect from his people until he says something bad about the recitation.
 Allah ST send ayahs about Al Walid that we gave him money and many sons he says there is special type of magic